-(8) TRAVELING:

-When traveling on City business, employees should use their City issued cell phone for business related calls.

-(9) CARE OF CELL PHONES:

-- (a) Employees must safeguard any cell phone and/or pager equipment in their possession. - (b) As with all City property and equipment, employees are expected to take reasonable care of the cell phones and/or pager equipment. - (c) Any necessary repairs or malfunctions should be reported to the Information Services Department in a timely manner. - (d) The loss of any cell phone and/or pager equipment shall be reported to the employee's supervisor immediately.
-If theft is suspected, the police should also be notified immediately. - (e) All employees assigned a cell phone and/or pager equipment will be responsible for their cell phone and/or pager equipment.
+- (8) TRAVELING: When traveling on City business, employees should use their City issued cell phone for business related calls. - (9) CARE OF CELL PHONES: - (a) Employees are responsible for the security and care of must safeguard any cell phone and/or pager equipment in their possession. - (b) As with all City property and equipment, employees are expected to take reasonable care of the cell phones and/or pager equipment. - (c) Any necessary repairs or malfunctions should be reported to the Information Services Technology Department in a timely manner. - (d) The loss of any cell phone and/or pager equipment shall be reported to the employee's supervisor and the Information Technology Department immediately.
+If theft is suspected, the police should also be notified immediately.

+(e) All employees assigned a cell phone and/or pager equipment will be responsible for their cell phone and/or pager equipment.
 If it is lost or stolen, the employee shall notify their immediate supervisor and the Information Services Department.